VDA5050/VDA5050/VDA5050_EN.md

 Resolution:

 1. Vehicle does NOT take over the new order in its internal buffer.
-2. The vehicle reports the warning "validationError"
+2. The vehicle reports an error of type 'VALIDATION_FAILURE' and level 'WARNING‘
 3. The warning shall be reported until the vehicle has accepted a new order.